jpfulton/blog/content/blog/2023-07-19-azure-personal-network-vpn-gateway/index.md

 sudo apt install libtss2-rc0
 ```

+Next, generate a certificate authority for use with the VPN gateway.

 ```bash
 ipsec pki --gen --outform pem > caKey.pem ipsec pki --self --in caKey.pem --dn "CN=VPN CA" --ca --outform pem > caCert.pem
 ```

+Once the CA has been created, output its public key in `base64` format to
+a text file.
+We will need the contents of this file when pasting the
+public certificate into the Azure portal in the next step.

 ```bash
 openssl x509 -in caCert.pem -outform der | base64 -w0 > my-root-cert.txt